rishopiiis/aircraft_classification/0- EDA and Data Analysis/README.md

-Exploratory Data Analysis (EDA) involves analyzing and visualizing data to uncover underlying patterns, relationships, and trends, helping to inform further analysis.
-Data Analysis focuses on interpreting and summarizing data to draw actionable insights and support decision-making processes.
+📊 Exploratory Data Analysis (EDA) & Data Analysis
+This repository focuses on Exploratory Data Analysis (EDA) and Data Analysis, essential steps in any data science or machine learning workflow.
+These processes are used to understand the dataset, identify patterns, detect anomalies, test hypotheses, and inform further modeling or business decisions.